HarshGupta-2002/Budgetwise/README.md

 # Budgetwise
 ### A personal finance management system

 Designed and implemented a personal finance management system that helps users track their income, expenses, and savings goals.
-The system should allow users to add, view, update, and delete financial transactions, categorize them, and generate reports to understand their spending patterns.
+The system allows users to add, view, update, and delete financial transactions, categorize them, and generate reports to understand their spending patterns.